Parsa-Rajabi/CPSC-344/docs/ai-policy.md

 ## Policy on the Use of AI Content Generators for Coursework.

 As Chat Generative Pre-trained Transformer (ChatGPT) gains traction, its impact on post-secondary education is increasingly being debated.
 Some argue that it will make education more accessible, while others worry about its potential to replace human teachers.
 In this course policy, we will outline how we will tackle this challenge in CPSC 344 - Introduction to HCI Method.
-Please note that this policy only applies to CPSC 344 in Fall 2024.
+Please note that this policy only applies to CPSC 344 sections 101 and 102 in Fall 2024.

 In a nutshell, the use of AI tools is permitted for all course content including assignments, weekly activities and project work except exams.
 Using tools such as ChatGPT will not be allowed during in-person midterm exam.
 As part of the course policy, students are required to disclose any use of AI tools for each assignment, weekly activities and project submission.
-Failure to follow this policy will be considered a violation of SFU's academic policy.
+Failure to follow this policy will be considered a violation of the university's academic policy.

 ## We view AI tools as a powerful resource that you can learn to embrace.